2026 Property Management Trends: Key Insights from the Buildium/NARPM Industry Report

 Technology Adoption Accelerating

 The report shows continued acceleration in technology adoption across the property management industry — and rising tenant expectations that come with it.
 Online rent payment, digital maintenance request portals, and virtual showing technology are now baseline expectations, not differentiators.
-Property managers who don't offer them are at a competitive disadvantage in attracting quality tenants.
+Property managers who do not offer them are at a competitive disadvantage in attracting quality tenants.

 Maintenance Costs Rising

 Contractor costs — labor particularly — continue to rise faster than general inflation.
 HVAC, plumbing, and electrical work are meaningfully more expensive in 2026 than in 2022.
-The implication for landlords: proactive maintenance that catches developing issues early is more valuable than ever.
-Deferred maintenance costs more to repair each year.
+The Buildium/NARPM report estimates a 15-25% increase in typical maintenance costs over the past three years.

 What Tenants Expect in 2026

 The 2026 tenant pool is more digitally sophisticated and has higher service expectations than a decade ago.
 Online payment is now the default expectation, not a bonus feature.
-Maintenance response time has become a primary factor in renewal decisions — the report finds that slow maintenance response is the most frequently cited reason for not renewing.
-Digital communication (text, app, portal) is preferred over phone calls by a significant and growing majority of renters.
+Maintenance response time has become the primary factor in renewal decisions — the report finds that slow maintenance response is the most frequently cited reason for not renewing a lease.

-What This Means for Landlords
+What This Means for Your Property

 The 2026 report's implications for landlords are clear: market conditions favor professionally managed properties over self-managed ones, because the technology and service expectations tenants now carry are harder to meet without professional systems.
 Properties managed by companies with strong digital infrastructure, fast maintenance response, and consistent communication are attracting and retaining better tenants — which compounds in better renewal rates and lower turnover costs.

 Get your free rental analysis to see how Flat Fee Landlord's professional management would perform for your specific property in the 2026 market.
+We manage properties in Northern Virginia and Houston with industry-leading tenant placement and guarantees.
+Read our landlord reviews or get a quote today.

 2,000+